MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 #### Regions
 Only in a class, 7 principal regions :
-* CONSTANTS : used for all the constant
+* Constants : used for all the constant
-* EVENTS : used for all the event
+* Events : used for all the event
-* FIELDS : used for all private and protected fields
+* Fields : used for all private and protected fields
-* PROPERTIES : used for all public properties (also if it have a private set)
+* Properties : used for all public properties (also if it have a private set)
-* CONSTRUCTORS : used for all the constructors
+* Constructors : used for all the constructors
-* METHODS : used for all methods, it will contained one subregion (the other methods will not be in another regions) :
+* Methods : used for all methods, it will contained one subregion (the other methods will not be in another regions) :
-	* UNITY : used for all Unity's methods,
+	* Unity : used for all Unity's methods,
-* OBJECTS : used for all classes and structures created in the current class if you have nothing to put in the region don't write it, it's used only if you need it for exemple if you have methods used the region METHODS but if you don't have property don't used the region PROPERTIES
+* Objects : used for all classes and structures created in the current class if you have nothing to put in the region don't write it, it's used only if you need it for exemple if you have methods used the region Methods but if you don't have property don't used the region Properties.

 *More easier for find something in a class.*